widged/gb-elm-language/en/type/08-union type.md

 We define the type `Direction` and we also create and define the values `North`, `East`, `South` and `West`.

-Tags are handy to defined enumerations but they are not limited to that use.
-Tags can carry other values of known type.
+Tags are handy to define simple enumerations.
+They can also carry other values of known type.
 Each tag then becomes a value or function depending on whether it takes any arguments.

 ```elm
 type CardSuit = Club | Diamond | Spade | Heart